ddella/open-smart-joystick/README.md

 ```

 Preamble = 0xE0

-The last byte is an FCS on all the bytes, including preamble.
+The last byte is FCS.
+It's a simple checksum on all the bytes, including preamble.

+## Authors

+* **Daniel Della Noce** - *Initial work* - [ddella](https://github.com/ddella)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Acknowledgments

+* Thanks to Bill Westfield for his optiLoader
+* Inspiration from intial code of OPEN-SMART